fraud-intelligence-limited/fil-documentation/src/tutorials-web.md

-# Tutorials: Web UI
+# Tutorials: Web App

-This section lists the tutorials for the basic operations that could be performed with the FIB Web UI, including:
+This section lists the tutorials for the basic operations that could be performed with the FIB Web App, including:

 1. [Uploading fraud data](/tutorials-web/uploading-fraud-data.md)
 2. [Flagging fraud data](/tutorials-web/flagging-fraud-data.md)